CISPA-SysSec/mua_fuzzer_bench/README.md

     and written to the file TRIGGERED_FILE if it is defined and could be created; a default value is printed if this environment variable is not defined

-export TRIGGERED_FILE="some/file/to/report/mutation/trigger" # a path to a file which will be either created or
+export TRIGGERED_FOLDER="some/file/to/report/mutation/trigger_signal" # a path to a folder which will for each mutation UID contain a file which indicates that the mutation was triggered.
+If not defined the files will be written to ./triggered_signal
-    overwritten if existing and is filled with the TRIGGERED_OUTPUT value or some default string if TRIGGERED_OUTPUT is not defined
 ```

 Also, if one wants to test which mutations could be covered, a binary is generated when producing the mutants